-What if someone takes your association to court?
+What if a member takes your association to court?

 If your organisation receives a letter or court document about a 'legal action', seek legal advice immediately because sometimes time limits apply in relation to defending legal actions.
+It is important to review the association's constitution to know the procedures set out for handling internal disputes.